modin-project/modin/docs/getting_started/installation.rst

 All Modin engines except :doc:`OmniSci</developer/using_omnisci>` are available both on Windows and Linux as mentioned above.
 Default engine on Windows is :doc:`Ray</developer/using_pandas_on_ray>`.
-It is also possible to use Windows Subsystem For Linux (WSL_), but this is generally not recommended due to the limitations and poor performance of Ray on WSL, a roughly 2-3x cost.
+It is also possible to use Windows Subsystem For Linux (WSL_), but this is generally not recommended due to the limitations and poor performance of Ray on WSL, a roughly 2-3x worse than native Windows.

 Building Modin from Source
 --------------------------